iov42/core-sdk-dotnet/Readme.md

 The claims that were created can be endorsed by identities - either the same identity or, more likely, other identities.
 If another identity is involved then both parties need to sign the endorsement being created.
 This means there is likely to be an out of band communication to get to the point where the endorsement can be submitted.

 The first stage is to create the actual endorsement part of the submission.
 This involves adding the endorsements to the claim.
+Here Alice is endorsing the identity.

 ``` csharp
 var endorsements = aliceClient.CreateIdentityEndorsements(client.Identity.Id)